arthur-535/CSE15LReport1/README.md

 <br />
 Once you login to the Remote Server. <br />
 You can use the commands "cd, ls, pwd, mkdir, and cp"
-1. cd: allows the user to move through directories
+1. `cd`: allows the user to move through directories
-2. ls: allows the user to view all the files in a directory
+2. `ls`: allows the user to view all the files in a directory
-3. pwd: shows the user the pathway to the directory from the User
+3. `pwd`: shows the user the pathway to the directory from the User
-4. mkdir: allows the user to name and create a new directory
+4. `mkdir`: allows the user to name and create a new directory
-5. cp: allows the user to copy a directory
+5. `cp`: allows the user to copy a directory
 <br />